 S. No Class Criteria adopted by the college 1.
 B.Com I Centralized admission by the Panjab.
 University 2.
 BCA I Centralized Admission for all the four Govt.
 Colleges 3.
-BSc I (Med, Biotech (E), Bio- Info (E), Microbiology (E)) 4.
-B.Sc I (Non-Med) Display of merit list prior to admission of college website and notice board 5.
+BSc I (Med, Biotech (E), Bio- Info (E), Microbiology (E)) Display of merit list prior to admission on college website and notice board 4.
+B.Sc I (Non-Med) Display of merit list prior to admission on college website and notice board 5.
 B.Sc (C.Sc (E), IT (E)) Display of merit list prior to admission on college website and notice board 6.
 B.Sc (BioTech(H)) Display of merit list prior to admission on college website and notice board 7.
 BA/BA(IT) On the spot admission but on merit basis 8.
 PGDCA/ PGDMC/ PGDGC/ PGDT/PGD Cyber Crime Display of merit list prior to admission on college website and notice board 9.
 M.SC (IT) Display of merit list prior to admission on college website and notice board